stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     # determine radius and PI values
     # calculate area
     # calculate circumference
-    # display results
+    # print results
     ```

 1. Write a program, a temperature converter, that reads temperature in degrees Celsius from the keyboard.
-Then, the program calculates and displays the temperature in Kelvin and Fahrenheit.
+Then, the program calculates and prints the temperature in Kelvin and Fahrenheit.

     ```python
     ###